kristopolous/db.js/README.md

 The arguments for the lambda for each is either the return of a select as an array or the record as a return of a find.

-This is a convenience on select for when you do select('one','two') and then you want to format those fields.
+This is a convenience on select for when you do `select('one', 'two')` and then you want to format those fields.
 The example file included in the git repo has a usage of this.

 In some functions, such as `console.log` there has to be a contextualized `thi` pointer established